matthew-gould/NexbenExercise/README.md

 I did think of some edge cases:
 1. No guidance around sort order when 2 artists tie (alphabetical? total playcount?).
 2. It is possible to hit the max int (2,147,483,647) in total playcount, though unlikely (Looking at you The Weekend).

+You may have to plug ApiKey into the Project secrets (NexbenExercise --> Manage User Secrets --> "ApKey": "LastFmApiKey") to run the app.